stormxio/stormx-token/README.md

 1. The user calls the function ``lock(amount)`` with signed signature to GSN.

-2. The new token smart contract accepts the relayed call from GSN and execute ``lock(amount)`` if the user has enough unlocked new StormX token balance, i.e. no less than specified ``chargeFee``, and rejects otherwise.
+2. The new token smart contract accepts the relayed call from GSN and executes ``lock(amount)`` if the user has enough unlocked new StormX token balance, i.e. no less than specified ``chargeFee``, and rejects otherwise.

 3. The user is charged by the specified amount ``chargeFee`` of new StormX tokens, and the charged tokens are transferred to StormX’s reserve ``stormXReserve``.